Skip to Content

 The nets of commercial and casual fishers are the greatest threats to Hector’s and Maui’s dolphins.
 Set nets are often placed out to catch fish in a relatively small area and trap the dolphins that drown in them.

 Gill-nets used by commercial fisheries pose even more danger and are directly responsible for the near extinction of Maui’s dolphins.
 The monofilament used to make the nets is so thin that the dolphins’ echolocation cannot detect it.
-Although a few dolphins can free themselves from the net, about 150 drown every year.
+Entanglement in fishing nets still kills at least about 100 Hector’s dolphins every year — more than are born, which is why the population continues to decline.

 Tourists can also disturb the dolphins, and they are, of course, subject to the detrimental effects of pollution.
 Sharks also prey on Hector’s dolphins.